Domus Digital Archive PRO on sale

 The future of design?
-Leadign designers are finding it in Japan’s artisan workshops
+Leading designers are finding it in Japan’s artisan workshops

 What we call “tradition”, in the context of manual work, is itself the result of an tireless process of innovation.
 Craftsmanship is not just about know-how: every practice embodies an intrinsic aesthetic sensitivity, and the method is the tool that brings it to fruition.

-It is from these convictions that Craft x Tech originates, the project that travels across Japan, placing some of the most important designers on the contemporary scene alongside ancient artisan workshops.
+It is from these convictions that Craft x Tech originates, the project that travels across Japan — stopping from May 30 to June 2 at Kudan House in Tokyo — pairing ancient artisan workshops with some of the most important designers on the contemporary scene.
 The result is unprecedented products, in which the two visions do not collide, but complement each other.

 The format is a total immersion: for a week, designers from all over the world visit textile, paper, wood, and many other workshops, observing the work of skilled hands to trace a personal and contemporary interpretation.